maybeluwang/DSP/README.md

   - **test.cpp**
     - Given model λ and O, find the best state sequenceto minimize P(O|λ,q)
     - Viterbi Algorithm

+ - iterating 155 times will have the highest accuarcy in 1~400 times

 - hw2 - shell script